JCAndKSolutions/android-unit-test/README.md

 ------------
 - Gradle 1.6 or superior.
 - Android's Gradle Plugin.
-- An android app that builds with Gradle.
+- An Android app that builds with Gradle.

 Android Library
 ---------------